Skip to main content

 The pearl chrome effect, sometimes called glazed donut nails, creates a luminous, almost wet-looking finish that is incredibly flattering on all skin tones.
 This effect is achieved by applying chrome powder over a milky white or nude base and sealing it with a gel top coat.

 For a more dramatic option, aurora chrome nails feature a shifting, multicolored finish that changes depending on the angle and lighting.
 These nails are absolute showstoppers and perfect for special occasions or when you simply want to feel extra glamorous.
+My pastel summer nails post has the mint chrome and lavender chrome looks that carry this exact energy into warmer weather — and for the brand picks that deliver the best chrome finish, best nail polish brands 2026 ranks ILNP and Deborah Lippmann as standouts for specialty finishes.

 Chrome nail finishes including pearl, rose gold, and aurora effects